 It is important to distinguish formation standards from certification standards.
 The document Co-Workers describes formation standards in four areas.
 Formation includes all of life's experiences including family background, formal education, occupation, vocational choices, religious experiences, etc. These standards refer to four major and minor standards for ministry formation programs.
 Diocesan certification standards articulate the competencies that candidates should have gained from formation in these four areas.
-Candidates for certification shall be able to demonstrate or be assessed, in a measureable way, the certification standards.
+Candidates for certification standards.